David00/rpi-power-monitor/rpi_power_monitor/plugins/mqtt/README.md

 The MQTT plugin allows you to export power monitor data to a MQTT-capable system.

 ## Setup & Usage
-You'll need to install the paho mqtt client to use this plugin:
+You'll need to install the v1 paho mqtt client to use this plugin:

-    pip install paho-mqtt
+    pip install paho-mqtt==1.6.1

 The following configuration block needs to be added to the power monitor's `config.toml` file